davidsulc/dev_zone_articles/dev_zone.markdown

     account.contacts << alice
     account.save!

-You can also call `account.associate(alice)` which will link the two records and save the relationship in one step.
+You can also call `account.associate!(alice)` which will link the two records and save the relationship in one step.
 There is a major implementation difference, though: when you call `account.contacts`, it loads all of the account's contacts before creating the new association, which might take a long time.
-If you just want to make sure the two records are linked and haven't already loaded the associated accounts earlier in your code for another reason, it's usually best to call the `associate` method.
+If you just want to make sure the two records are linked and haven't already loaded the associated accounts, it's usually best to call the `associate` method.

 Let's check Alice is now associated with the account, and see how many contacts this account now has: